Jasper

 Nothing to migrate — Jasper doesn't publish, so there's no back catalogue to move.
 Here's how to start getting cited articles on your site.

-Add your Webflow, Shopify, WordPress, or Wix credentials.
+Add your Webflow credentials — Shopify, WordPress, and Wix are coming soon.
 HarperFlow maps to a CMS collection you already have, or provisions a ready-made one.

 HarperFlow reads your existing site and learns your tone — then you review and correct what it learned before a single article is written.